Your Spring Cleaning Battle Plan

 - First, set a timeline for when you want to have cleaning finished.
 Make sure you give yourself at least a week.
 This is a great week to start since it’s National Spring Cleaning Week!

 - Next, break up the cleaning into small tasks that can be done quite easily.
-For example, “vacuuming”, “throwing out old shoes”, and “putting away winter clothes”.
+For example, “vacuuming”, “donating old shoes”, and “putting away winter clothes”.

 - Now split the tasks up across the period of time you have set for yourself.
 Tasks that will take one to two hours can be accomplished during the week, while longer ones should be assigned to the weekend.